731mat/Homeasistant-Delta-invertor-RS485/README.md

 | `baudrate`| Baud rate for the serial connection. | `9600`          |
 | `address` | The address of the inverter.      | `1`               |

-## Usage

-Once installed and configured, the component will automatically fetch data from your Delta Inverter and create sensor entities in Home Assistant.
-These entities can be used in automation, scripts, or viewed directly in the UI.

 ## Debugging